Battle of Saipan: American invasion force

-The invasion force included 150 tanks, over 100 of which were M4 Sherman tanks.
+The invasion force included 150 tanks, over 100 of which were M4 Shermans.
 The M4 Sherman tank was superior to the medium tank used by the Japanese, the Type 97.
-It was primarily used to support infantry and was considered one of the most effective weapons for destroying enemy emplacements.
-Flame throwers were extensively used.
+Shermans were primarily used to support infantry and was considered one of the most effective weapons for destroying enemy emplacements.
+Flamethrowers were extensively used.
 Smith had seen the need for motorized flamethrowers and had requested that the Army's Chemical Warfare Service (CWS) in Hawaii install them in M3 Stuart tanks.
 Seabees with the CWS had 24 tanks, nicknamed "Satans", converted to flamethrowing in time for the invasion.
-They were very effective for destroying pillboxes, cave defenses, buildings, canefields, and brush.
+They were very effective for destroying pillboxes, cave defenses, buildings, cane fields, and brush.